Gallicchio-Lab/AToM-OpenMM/examples/README.md

 A sample `runopenmm` script is provided in the  [scripts/]( https://github.com/Gallicchio-Lab/async_re-openmm/tree/master/examples/scripts) to get you started if needed.
 It requires you to define the environment variable `OPENMM_DIR` pointing to the OpenMM installation on your system.
 It also assumes that the python OpenMM bindings have been stored under the same folder and that you are using python 3.7.

-Free energy analysis requires R with th UWHAM R module.
+Free energy analysis requires R with the UWHAM R module.
 To install the UWHAM module run `install.packages("UWHAM")` in R.